12 June 2019

 “Research prizes and awards funded by generous organisations and individuals provide great support for innovative science, allowing our researchers to push the boundaries and test ideas in order to support their applications for significant peer reviewed funding.

-“We’re extremely grateful to CHAMP Private Equity, Joseph Palmer Foundation and Ridley Corporation, who we’ve had long relationships with, as well as Miriam Douglass whose endowed award from her estate will provide funding into the future,” said Professor Dziadek.
+“We’re extremely grateful to CHAMP Private Equity (now CPE Capital), Joseph Palmer Foundation and Ridley Corporation, who we’ve had long relationships with, as well as Miriam Douglass whose endowed award from her estate will provide funding into the future,” said Professor Dziadek.

-The Young Pioneer Award from CHAMP Private Equity provides $10,000 in funding for initial experiments for an early-mid career researcher to test a new idea.
+The Young Pioneer Award from CHAMP Private Equity (now CPE Capital) provides $10,000 in funding for initial experiments for an early-mid career researcher to test a new idea.

 Dr Nathan Zammit, from the Transplant Immunology Laboratory, received the 2019 award for ‘the TGN1412 trial, an immunological mystery’.
 The TGN1412 clinical trial tested a novel immunomodulatory drug, that began with great promise to treat autoimmunity and prevent rejection of transplanted organs.
 However, the trial abruptly ended after multi-organ failure was rapidly developed in the 6 healthy participants.